NebraLtd/Helium-Guides/docs/indoor-hotspot/quick-start.md

 ![Setting Hotspot Location](../media/screenshots/ios/hs-15.png  ':size=350')

-**Step 8:** Finally you can confirm the location of your hotspot.
+**Step 8:** Finally, you can confirm the location of your hotspot.
 Click continue and you should be presented with a map to then place where your hotspot is on the app.

 ![Pre-paid Fees](../media/screenshots/ios/hs-17.png  ':size=350')